Five 7-Passenger Electric SUVs Worth Waiting For

-The Rivian R1S is probably the most anticipated 7-passenger electric SUV that folks are waiting for.
+The Rivian R1S is probably the most anticipated seven-passenger electric SUV that folks are waiting for.
 It looks like an adventure vehicle, and with 14 inches of ground clearance, it should have the chops to go off-roading.
-You can order one with comfy air suspension, and it has fold-flat seating.
-Like the Rivian R1T truck it’s based on, some versions of the Rivian Electric SUV can have four motors with more than 700 horsepower. and more than 300 miles of range.
+You can order one with a comfy air suspension, and it has fold-flat seating.
+Like the competitive Rivian R1T truck it’s based on, some versions of the Rivian Electric SUV can have four motors with more than 700 horsepower. and more than 300 miles of range.

 The R1S has been promised for several years but deliveries have been continuously delayed.
 Rivian says deliveries for an R1s ordered today will begin in late 2023.
 The R1S starts at $72,500.

 The Kia EV9 is unique in that it’s trying to take on the largest SUVs, like the GMC Yukon.
 But it’s smaller.
-It’s big inside, but about 16 inches shorter than a GMC Yukon yet has a similar amount of interior room and seats seven or eight.
+It’s big inside, but about 16 inches shorter than a GMC Yukon, yet it has a similar amount of interior room and seats seven or eight.
 It should have a range of up to 330 miles and start at about $50,000 and be offered in all-wheel drive.